mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 description: Wherin I conclude my discussion about why I work at Octopus Energy.
 ---

 On November 16, 2020, I started my first day of employment at [Octopus Energy](https://octopusenergy.com/).
 A few days ago [I discussed reasons why I enjoy my work and colleagues](/posts/whats-the-best-thing-about-working-for-octopus-energy-part-1/).

-Here I explain what truly drives me.
+In this article I explain the ultimate reason I work for Octopus Energy.

 ## The Ultimate Reason I Work for Octopus